ianhomer/digital-garden/README.md

 # Digital garden

 Rendering of collection of markdown files into a web site with visualisations to help navigation and discovery of related content.

-See <https://boxofjam.com> for an example.

-Run the command `garden` in any local folder to spin up a local web server based on your files.
+Run the command `garden` in any local folder to spin up a local web server based on your file or deploy site.
+See below for details.

 ![demo](docs/images/demo.gif)